lzw108/ConspEmoLLM/README.md

 ## Citation

-If you use the series of EmoLLMs in your work, please cite our paper:
+If you use the series of ConspEmoLLM in your work, please cite our paper:

 ```
 @article{liu2024conspemollm,